drvinceknight/pfm/_sources/appendix/01-numpy/how/main.md

 # How

-`Numpy` is a large library with incredible functionality all of which will not be listed here.
+`numpy` is a large library with incredible functionality all of which will not be listed here.
 Instead some specific tools will be described so as to give a sufficient understanding of the capabilities of the library.